zackdu35/workshop-eval-students/README.md

 ### Exercise 3

-Please refactor Products and these sub classes with the ES2015 syntax.
+Please refactor *Product* and these sub classes with the ES2015 syntax.

 Don't forget to keep all tests pass.